Fact or Fiction: Can Dogs and Cats Get Coronavirus?

 "Considering this information in total, infectious disease experts and multiple international and domestic human and animal health organizations (CDC, OIE, WHO) agree there is no evidence at this point to indicate that pets can spread COVID-19 to other animals, including people.— American Veterinary Medical Association

-Can My Dog or Cat Get COVID-19?
+Can My Dog or Cat Get Coronavirus Disease?

 While fear is at an all-time high, many pet owners are left wondering—can COVID-19 affect my dog or cat?
 The short answer is no, as cats and dogs are affected by species-specific coronaviruses which have been documented for years.
 But you'll still want to practice precautions that fall in-line with social isolation.
 We'll discuss this further below.